Siege of Barcelona (1713–1714)

 The siege of Barcelona (Setge de Barcelona, /ca/) was a 13 month battle at the end of the War of Spanish Succession, which pitted Archduke Charles of Austria (backed by Great Britain and the Netherlands, i.e. the Grand Alliance) against Philip V of Spain, backed by France in a contest for the Spanish crown.
-The capitulation of Barcelona represented the fall of the last pro-Habsburg stronghold in the Iberian Peninsula, as well as the end of the separate status of the Principality of Catalonia.
+The capitulation of Barcelona represented the fall of the last pro-Habsburg stronghold in the Iberian Peninsula, as well as the end of the independent political status (within the framework of a composite monarchy) of the Principality of Catalonia.

 Prelude

 At the end of the century, after the death of the childless Charles II (1700), the Crown of Spain went to his chosen successor, Philip V of the House of Bourbon.
 The Grand Alliance of Austria, England, and the Dutch Republic gave military support to a Habsburg claimant of the crown, Archduke Charles, as Charles III of Spain, resulting in the War of the Spanish Succession (1701–14).
-The Principality of Catalonia initially accepted Philip V following prolonged negotiations between Philip V and the Catalan Courts (the parliament).
+The Principality of Catalonia initially accepted Philip V following prolonged negotiations between Philip V and the General Court of Catalonia (the parliament).
 However, repressive measures of the viceroy Francisco de Velasco and authoritarian decisions of the king (some of them contrary to Catalan legislation), as well as the economic policy and distrust to the French absolutism caused Catalonia to switch sides.

 During the early part of the war, Barcelona, the capital of Catalonia, had fallen to the forces of Archduke Charles: his fleet had anchored in the port on 22 August 1705, landing troops which surrounded the city.
 These troops later captured the fort of Montjuïc, and used it to bombard the city into submission on 9 October.
-The Principality of Catalonia, as well as the other realms of the Crown of Aragon (Aragon, Valencia, and Mallorca), quickly accepted Charles III as their new monarch.
-Charles summoned the last Catalan Courts of history.
+The Principality of Catalonia, as well as the other states of the Crown of Aragon (Aragon, Valencia, and Mallorca), quickly accepted Charles III as their new monarch.
+Charles summoned the last General Court of Catalonia of history.

 After a series of advances and stalemates between the two sides, geopolitical changes in Europe led to peace.
 Britain and the Dutch Republic reached a peace agreement to end the war with France on 11 April 1713, the Treaty of Utrecht.
 Austria reached a peace agreement to end the war with France on 7 March 1714, Treaty of Rastatt.
 The Holy Roman Empire reached a peace agreement to end the war with France on 7 September 1714, Treaty of Baden.